What Happens If Someone Files Taxes In Your Name?

 When checking your credit report or financial statements:

-• Check your monthly credit card statements for any charges that you didn’t make.
-Report these immediately, as your credit card company may be able to reimburse you for some or all of the charges — but only if you report them in a timely manner.
+- Check your monthly credit card and debit card statements for any charges that you didn’t make.
+Report these immediately, as your financial institution may be able to reimburse you for some or all of the charges — but only if you report them in a timely manner.

 If you find fraudulent financial information, contact the impacted financial institution as soon as possible to report the fraud.